 Can I use the Google Nest Audio for phone calls?

 You can use the speaker to make and receive calls in up to three different ways depending on what region you’re in.
 If you’ve registered your Google account with Duo calling, you can even call non-Duo affiliated phone numbers, though you’re unable to make emergency calls from the speaker.
 Users in the US and Canada can also use Google-supported calling, but this only allows you to place outgoing audio calls, not receive them.
-Finally, there’s carrier calling, which requires you to sign up with specific plan providers, and currently these only exist in the US, Italy, and Australia.
-For this option, the supported features may vary based on what the providers offer.
+Finally, there’s carrier calling, which requires you to sign up with scarce compatible plan providers.
+For this option, supported features may vary based on what the carriers themselves offer.